 As a UX designer at MOKA Construction, I undertook the pivotal task of redesigning the company's website.
-The old website appeared outdated and lacked optimization for mobile and social media.
+The existing website appeared outdated and lacked optimization for mobile and social media.
 The information architecture of the website was a mess and some links were broken.
 In this project, my goal was to transform the antiquated perception of the site, ensuring not only aesthetic appeal but also a streamlined and user-friendly experience.

 Project Overview